-As a front-end designer / developer, I have always had a personal gripe with the term "full stack".
+I have always had a personal gripe with the term "full stack".
 I never identified myself as a full stack engineer, having spent my whole career focusing either on design or front-end development.
-My opinion was that a through-and-through "full stack" engineer was a bit of a myth and unobtainable to someone like myself without any experience in back-end development or infrastructure and deployment.
-Having spent my whole career working with engineers that were considered full stack to a degree - in my experience everyone had a vertical specialism and a broader horizontal understanding that allowed them to work well and collaborate within a team.
+My opinion was that a true "full stack" engineer was a bit of a myth (how can you be an expert at so many things?!).
+Having spent my whole career working with engineers that were considered full stack to a degree - my experience was that these "full stack" engineers had a vertical specialism and a broader horizontal understanding that allowed them to work well and collaborate within a team.
 I was content sticking to my front-end and design vertical, without ever feeling the need to get involved in the back-end, architectural or ops work.

 I still have this opinion, but over the last year my perspective has shifted.
 I now think every software engineer, no matter how specialized or skilled they are can work competently as a "full stack" engineer.
 In this post, I'll dive in to how I came to this conclusion.

 In the early days of computer programming, computer "programmers" would punch holes in to physical cards (the holes would correspond to instructions) that would be fed in to a machine the size of a room.
 Many days later, the results would come back to the programmer.
-These were simple mathematical programs performing calculations for things like aviation and mechanical engineering, and the programmers operating these instructions were typically highly skilled mathematicians and much older than the typical college grad software engineer of today.
+These were simple mathematical programs performing calculations for things like aviation and mechanical engineering, and the programmers operating these instructions were typically highly skilled mathematicians.

-In some respects it's difficult to see how a new-comer to software engineering would find a modern software stack "simple", but this isn't really the point - the modern new-comer to software engineering would be able to build more complex software more quickly and with higher quality than the same software engineer entering the field 10 years ago.
+In some respects it's difficult to see how a newcomer to software engineering would find a modern software stack "simple", but this isn't really the point - the newcomer would be able to build more complex software more quickly and with higher quality than the same software engineer entering the field 10 years ago.
 It's down of the development and refinement of programming languages and frameworks that allows for the accessibility and productivity of modern software engineers.

-So what does this all have to do with modern full stack development?
-Hopefully I've made the case that software engineering is becoming more and more accessible over time, and naturally this progression means that existing software engineers are able to broaden their skill-set in to other areas of software engineering much easier than before.
+So what does all this have to do with modern full stack development?
+Hopefully I've made the case that software engineering is becoming more and more accessible over time, and naturally this progression means that existing software engineers are able to broaden their skillset in to other areas of software engineering much more easily than before.
 It's never been easier than it is today to learn the skills necessary to be considered a full stack engineer.
-Let me repeat that.
-It's never been easier than it is today.

-I've thought about this over the past few years as I have grown my software engineering vertical in to front-end engineering and have made it a personal mission over the past year to broaden my skills in to more of a full stack skill-set.
+I've thought about this over the past few years as I have deepened my software engineering vertical in to front-end engineering and have made it a personal mission over the past year to expand my horizontal skillset with practical backend and infrastructure experience.

-I set myself a goal in the summer of 2018 that I would have designed, architected and built a useful full-stack web-application using modern tools, languages and frameworks and have it running in production with all the bells and whistles that a modern web application is expected to have within a year.
+I set myself a goal in the summer of 2018 that I would have designed, architected and built a full-stack web-application using modern tools, languages and frameworks and have it running in production with all the bells and whistles that a modern web application is expected to have.

-I'm already pretty good at front-end design and development with modern languages and frameworks, but I've never really built any solid back-end APIs, databases, storage solutions, deployment etc etc in the past, and I knew that this would be where I needed to spent most of my time.
+I already have expertise in front-end design and development with modern languages and frameworks, but I've never really built any substantial back-end APIs, databases, storage solutions, deployment etc etc in the past, and I knew that this would be where I needed to spent most of my time.

-Of course, a year really isn't very long to become proficient in all the areas I needed to be, so I needed to cut as many corners as I could.
-For this, I relied on some of the more recent trends in web-application development.
+A year really isn't very long to become proficient in all the areas I needed to be, so I needed to be sensible with my choice of languages, tools and frameworks.

 In some respects I feel as though I have cheated at my original goal, but really looking back at history, this trend seems like a natural evolution in abstraction.
 I only really had to learn the framework, and the rest of my time was spent writing the code that pertained to the application I built.